openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ![ZMNHLD product image](https://www.cd-jackson.com/zwave_device_uploads/498/498_default.png)

-The ZMNHLD does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
-The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
-The wakeup period does not impact the devices ability to report events or sensor data.
-The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 This Z-Wave module is used to regulate temperature.
 Regulation is done using full wave PWM technology.
 The module can be controlled either through Z-wave network or through the wall switch.
 The module is designed to be mounted inside a “flush mounting box” and is hidden behind a traditional wall switch.
 Module measures power consumption of connected device.
 It is designed to act as repeater in order to improve range and stability of Z-wave network.